pashokman/BDDHybridPageObjectFramework/README.md

 ```
 37. Post-build Actions - Allure Report - Path - ```Reports```.

-# Command to run tests:
+# Commands to run tests:
 * to run all test - ```behave features```
 * to run one feature tests - ```behave feature/login.feature```
 * to run tests with specific tags - ```behave feature --tags=login```